swiftlang/swift-evolution/proposals/NNNN-Swift-enum-strings-ported-to-Objective-c.md

 ### NS_STRING_ENUM - methods

 swift enums allow methods to be defined.
-If you mark a method with @objcstring it should be made available to objective-c.
+If you mark a method with @objc it should be made available to objective-c.
 The enum needs to have @objcstring applied to it in order to be allowed to add @objc to one of the functions.

 ```
 // Swift